whatisnuclear/website/advanced-reactors.md

 The term _advanced_ in nuclear is used loosely to mean "reactors that are better than ones you're worried about".
-Due to the fact that a huge number of somewhat exotic reactor types were build and tested in the 1950s and 1960s, the term is somewhat misleading and complex.
+Due to the fact that a huge number of somewhat exotic reactor types were built and tested in the 1950s and 1960s, the term is somewhat misleading and complex.
 Depending on who you talk to, advanced reactors can mean a number of quite different things: